Beyond Fitness: A Broader View of the Body

 Most of us inherited a narrow idea of what it means to work with the body.
 We were taught to think in terms of fitness: strength, flexibility, endurance, fat loss, muscle gain, performance, and aesthetics.
 These can all have value, but they are not the whole picture.

-Fitness often reduces the body into parts: legs, core, shoulders, glutes, cardio, mobility, strength.
-The body becomes something to improve, correct, sculpt, or measure.
-It says very little about health, vitality, movability, adaptability, or expressiveness in motion.
+Fitness often reduces the body into isolated parts: legs, core, shoulders, glutes, cardio, mobility, strength.
+The body becomes something to improve, correct, sculpt, or measure and objectify.
+It says very little about health, vitality, movability, adaptability, or expressiveness in motion, much less how we’ve come to see ourselves.

 At The Movement Standard, we are interested in a broader relationship to physicality.
 One that includes strength, but is not limited to strength.
 One that includes mobility, but is not obsessed with range.
 One that values skill, awareness, coordination, balance, rhythm, play, stillness, and the ability to respond to changing situations.